BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/07_1_Creating_Multisig_Public_Keys.md

 ## Send to a Multisig Address

-Once you've got a multisig, you can send to it normally, either creating a transaction yourself from the command line or tapping a faucet. [§4.6](04_6_Sending_Coins_to_Other_Addresses.md) included a demonstration of sending to a P2SH address, and that's one of the types that is used to create multisig addresses.
+Once you've got a multisig, you can send to it normally, either creating a transaction yourself from the command line or tapping a faucet. [§4.6](04_6_Sending_Coins_to_Other_Addresses.md) included a demonstration of sending to a P2SH address, and that's one of the script-address types that is used to create multisig addresses.

 ## Summary: Sending a Transaction with a Multisig